k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/06_04.png)

-The **Max rows** setting is used for setting the maximum number of rows returned by the SQL query.
-The default value is 10,000 rows.
-It is possible to set a different number of rows to be returned by the SQL query.
+The **Max rows** setting defines the maximum number of rows that the SQL query can return, with a default of 10,000.
+This limit can be adjusted as needed.

 </studio>